WeblateOrg/weblate/docs/admin/access.rst

 An additional step is performed if checking permission for the translation:

-4. Group :guilabel:`Languages` are matched against accessed translations, it is ignored for component- or project-level access.
+4. The group :guilabel:`Languages` is matched against accessed translations, it is ignored for component- or project-level access.

 .. hint::